 Take a closer look at the germs in your kitchen through this video.

-Sometimes, the cooked chicken can smell or look really tasty even after being left out for hours.
+Sometimes, the chicken wings baked for a perfect duration at 425 degrees can smell or look really tasty even after being left out for hours.
 Don’t take a bite yet: these signs can be deceitful.
 Your chicken needs to pass every check below before joining another meal.

 This video gives a detailed guide on how to know whether your chicken has gone bad or not.